 One needle stick, no stockings and immediate return to all activities including heavy leg exercises are the advantages of Venaseal.

-Another procedure to get rid of the surface bumps and prevent them from enlarging may be required just like with the currently practiced saphenous vein procedures including laser.
+Another procedure to get rid of the surface bumps and prevent them from enlarging may often be required just like with the currently practiced saphenous vein procedures including laser.

 All vein procedures have advantages and disadvantages.

 There is no perfect procedure for treating varicose veins.

 Patients need to know all of the facts when presented with treatment options for their varicose veins.